sakoho81/miplib/Readme.md

 ### Here's how to setup your machine for development:

   1. There are some C extensions in *miplib* that need to be compiled.
 Therefore, if you are on a *mac*, you will also need to install XCode command line tools.
 In order to do this, Open *Terminal* and write `xcode-select --install`.
-In addition, if you already upgraded to MacOS Mojave, you will also have to install the following: `open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg`.
 If you are on *Windows*, you will need the [C++ compiler](https://wiki.python.org/moin/WindowsCompilers)

+  2. The Bioformats plugin that I leverage in MIPLIB to read microscopy image formats requires Java.
+Therefore, make sure that you have JRE installed if you want to use the bioformats reader.
+If you are on Windows, also make sure that the JAVA_HOME environment variable is set.
+You may also have to add the JAVA_HOME to your PATH.
+More info on that can be found here: [JPYPE](https://jpype.readthedocs.io/en/latest/install.html).

-3. Clone the *MIBLIB* repository from GitHub (`git clone git@github.com:sakoho81/miplib.git`).
+3. Fork and clone the *MIBLIB* repository (`git clone git@github.com:<your_account>/miplib.git`).
 The code will be saved to a sub-directory called *miplib* of the current directory.
-Put the code somewhere where it can stay for a while.
+Put the code somewhere where it can stay.
 You may need to generate an SSH key, if you have not used GitHub previously.

 4. Go to the *miplib* directory and create a new Python virtual environment `conda env create -f environment.yml`.
+Alternatively use `environment_nocuda.yml`, if you do not want to use GPU acceleration.

 5. Activate the created virtual environment by writing `conda activate miplib`